jerry2019liu/todo-app/README.md

-This is the to-do-list apps with npm/node.js.
+This is the to-do-list app with npm/node.js.